Phillips County, Arkansas: Government

+Politics

 As a majority-black county, Phillips County is strongly Democratic.
 It has voted for the Democratic presidential candidate in all but two elections in the last century.
 Strom Thurmond carried the county in his whites-only Dixiecrat effort in 1948.
 At that time, Democrats were composed chiefly of conservative whites, as most blacks had been disenfranchised at the turn of the century.
 Prior to that, they had been affiliated with the Republican Party.

 Richard Nixon carried the county in his 1972 landslide.
 Blacks were not yet voting in full force, following passage of the Voting Rights Act of 1965, as some states and counties continued to have ways to suppress their vote.

+In modern times, heavy depopulation and the state's strong rightward shift has shrunk the margins for Democrats, though Black voters remain strongly Democratic and thus keep the county safely blue.

 Education

 School districts serving Phillips County include the Helena-West Helena School District, the Marvell–Elaine School District, and the Barton–Lexa School District.

 Previously the Lake View School District served a portion of the county.
 On July 1, 2004, the Lake View district merged into the Barton–Lexa district.
 Previously the Elaine School District served another portion of the county.
 On July 1, 2006, the Elaine district merged into the Marvell district.

 Marvell Academy, a private school founded in 1966 as a segregation academy, is in unincorporated Phillips County, near Marvell.